KhushiRai2009/Anime-Analysis-Dashboard/README.md

 Insights into genre popularity, seasonal trends, and rating distribution.

-Tools Used: Python (pandas, matplotlib, seaborn), Tableau, Excel.
+Tools Used: Tableau Public and data taken from Kaggle.

 Objective: To provide anime enthusiasts and analysts with actionable insights and visual storytelling through clean data visualization and exploratory analysis.